-Prior to founding her own architecture firm in New York, she worked at James Carpenter Design Associates, I.M.
+Aki is a licensed architect in the states of New York and a LEED Accredited Professional.
+Prior to founding her own architecture firm Aki Ishida Architect PLLC in New York, she worked at James Carpenter Design Associates, I.M.
 Pei Architect, and Rafael Vinoly Architects.
-She is a licensed architect in the states of New York and a LEED Accredited Professional.
 Prior to Virginia Tech, Aki taught design studios at Rhode Island School of Design, The Pratt Institute, Parsons The New School of Design, and Konkuk University in Seoul, Korea.
 Every summer since 2009, she has taught architecture courses in Columbia University's Summer Program for High School Students.